yjjnls/napi-emscripten/README.md

 *   As return type: create a napi object and set all the properities as fields defined.
 *   As function argument: crate a napi instance of `cv::Range` and set all the properities extracted from napi_value.

-#### value_array
+##### value_array
-Registered value_arrays are defined as napi_array type in the generated file, and declared as a global napi method for invoking.
+Registered value_arrays are defined as napi_array type in the warpping code, and declared as a global napi method for invoking.
 *   It has fixed length as defined in declaration.
 *   In source code, its type is a class but not really an array.
 *   As return type: create a napi_array and set all the elements.
 *   As function argument: get all elements from the napi_array and create the class instance.

-#### constant
+##### constant
-Contants are defined as global napi properities in the generated file and the properity functions return the constant value in source code.
+Contants are defined as global napi properities in the warpping code and the properity functions return the constant value in source code.

-#### global function
+##### global function
 Similar to constant, global function are also global napi properities.

-#### vector
+##### vector
-Register vectors are defined as napi classes in the generated file.
+Register vectors are defined as napi classes in the warpping code.

 For example, a class named `vecMatVector` is corresponding to `MatVector`.
 *   Prefix 'vec' means this c++ class is a object type in js.